We Have Beds Available! Call for Same Day Admission.855-722-6926

 With that said, always make sure to take your medications as prescribed.
 Do not share them or take other people’s medications.

 Additionally, avoid drinking alcohol with your prescription drugs or mixing them with other medications unless directed to do so by your doctor.
 Prescription drugs can be just as dangerous as illicit substances, so remain cautious.
+It's particularly important to consider this advice when taking buspirone, as alcohol may worsen its side effects such as drowsiness and dizziness.

 Help for Buspar Drug Abuse